 Principal Advisor

-Tēnei tūranga – About the role
+Tēnei Tūranga – About the role

-- Provide advice and information to the Kānoa -RDU Leadership Team on issues and activities that the branch needs to respond to and deliver.
+- Provide advice and information to the General Managers of the Regional Development and Investment Management branches and the RDCS Leadership Team on issues and activities the branches need to respond to and deliver.

-- Where necessary lead the delivery of discreet projects that may involve the need to coordinate and manage the provision of information and advice from across the branch and Kānoa -RDU.
+- Where necessary lead the delivery of small, time-limited projects that may involve the need to coordinate and manage the provision of information and advice from across the branches and RDCS.

-Ngā herenga – Requirements of the role
+Ngā Herenga – Requirements of the role

 Personal specifications